7 Critical Steps for Air Compressor Installation

 5. Connect the Air Outlet

-Next, the air hose or piping system can be connected to the air compressor’s outlet.
-It is advisable to use high-quality fittings and connectors that are compatible with the unit during compressor installation, as well as Teflon tape around any threads, to help prevent air leaks to achieve the highest efficiency.
+A properly rated flexible connector for vibration and thermal stress isolation is usually recommended.
+Use high-quality fittings and connectors that are compatible with the unit during compressor installation, as well as Teflon tape and/or thread sealant around any threads, to help prevent air leaks to achieve the highest efficiency.

 6. Add Compressor Oil if Required